Markov Decision Processes, Policy Evaluation, and RL Terminologies

 Return, Value function and Q-function

 • The return is the discounted sum of future rewards starting from a given time .
 The return of an MRP is defined as For a finite-horizon episode, the return is defined as Note that itself is a random variable.
 People may ask why is there a discount factor .
-Naturally, we hope to evaluate an episode by the sum over rewards.
+Naturally, we hope to evaluate an episode by summing over rewards.
 But when horizons are infinite, returns may easily diverge.
-Instead if we impose a discount factor , and assume the reward function is uniformly bounded, returns would have riogous convergence guarantee.
+Instead if we impose a discount factor , returns would have rigorous convergence guarantee with uniformly bounded reward functions.
+Concretely, for fixed and bounded reward functions, we have

-• 标题: Markov Decision Processes and Policy Evaluation
+• 标题: Markov Decision Processes, Policy Evaluation, and RL Terminologies

 • 作者: RPChe_